hpc/charliecloud/doc-src/ch-build_desc.rst

 Using this script is *not* required for a working Charliecloud image.
 You can also use any builder that can produce a Linux filesystem tree directly, whether or not it is in the list below.
-However, this command hides the vagaries of making the supported builders work smoothly with Charliecloud and adds some conveniences (e.g., pass HTTP proxy environment variables to the build environment if the builder doesn't do this by default).
+However, this script hides the vagaries of making the supported builders work smoothly with Charliecloud and adds some conveniences (e.g., pass HTTP proxy environment variables to the build environment if the builder doesn't do this by default).